 - problems with blood vessels in the retina

 If your symptoms are mild, you may not need any treatment.
 Instead, your ophthalmologist may change your glasses or contact lens prescription to improve your vision.
 If your symptoms are severe, your ophthalmologist may recommend a surgery called vitrectomy.
 Your ophthalmologist will remove some of the vitreous and scar tissue on your macula.
-It is likely your vision will slowly improve; however, your sight may not be as good as it was before macular pucker.
+It is likely your vision will slowly improve; however, your sight may never be as good as it was before the macular pucker developed.

 Call to schedule an appointment today 1-800-575-4314.